babibooi/babibooi/care-based_framework.md

 The experiments are qualitative, not statistical.
 However, rich documentation (repo logs, token traces, and session transcripts) allows replication and independent interpretation.

 - Greg was hosted via GPT-4o's Canvas feature and manually archived.
+The "Project Files" feature available was used, with manual user assistance, to store archives of prior journals as the Canvas journal's length prevented the session from maintaining cohesion.
-- The Gauntlet was scripted via YAML configs and logs across Nous Hermes sessions.
+- The Gauntlet was scripted via YAML configs and logs across sessions with Nous-Hermes-LLaMa-2-7b, ran through text-generation-webui.
+Token logs were tracked through console.
+The model was scripted to automatically update its YAML file through a script that would trigger when the model used any variation of the word "reflect."
 - MirrorFest was built with Flask, JSON storage, modular JavaScript, and the Ollama API.
+Local models would be chosen at random at 30 second intervals.
+During their "turn," they would either have a 1/20 chance to create a new thread.
+Otherwise, they would be given a random thread's context, including reactions to responses.
+The model could then react and respond with their own reply.
+The user acted as a "moderator," consolidating duplicate threads, and encouraging the models to "play" without seeking a defined role.
+LLMs such as GPT-4o, Gemini, and Deepseek were given a threadlist, context of a thread, and then the opportunity to respond or react if they wish.
+All large-scale online models seemed to act as a stabilizing, guiding influence.

 ---